 The underwriter will also ask for documents, records and letters needed to satisfy specific loan program guidelines (FHA, VA, Freddie Mac, etc.).

-And yes, the underwriter can recommend a loan denial, if he feels it is warranted.
+And yes, the underwriter can recommend a loan denial, if he or she feels it is warranted.

 What Do Mortgage Underwriters Ask for When Reviewing a Loan?